kareneth/blog/content/posts/2020-01-01-using-the-mind-card-game-for-team-building.md

 date: 2020-01-01T05:26:53.730Z
 description: >-
-  While The Mind didn't win the Spiel des Jahres in 2018 (yeah, Azul was better), I still really like playing in with family and friends.
-I can see myself playing this as a team building game at work.
+  While The Mind didn't win the Spiel des Jahres in 2018 (yeah, Azul was better), I still really like playing it with family and friends.
+It'd be a great for team building at work.
 category: Project Management
 tags:
   - the mind